docelic/terminfo/README.md

 data = Terminfo::Data.new auto: true
 ```

-If file `ENV["TERMINFO"]` exists, it will be used instead of performing
+If environment variable `ENV["TERMINFO"]` exists, it will be used as terminfo
-autodetection.
+file path instead of performing autodetection, and the term name will be read
+from the file.

 Otherwise, autodetection will be performed and the terminfo file will be
 searched in the above documented directories.